Mishura4/B-12/README.md

 # B-12
 ![Screenshot from the scene in the game Stray where the robot B-12 meets the cat protagonist](https://user-images.githubusercontent.com/809711/227605932-0683132c-7872-473b-99ef-9499dd08115e.jpg)
-<sub>Image taken from Stray, © 2022 BlueTwelve Studio Ltd. This repository is not affiliated with BlueTwelve Studio Ltd. or any of their partners.</sub>
+<sub>Image taken from Stray, © 2022 BlueTwelve Studio Ltd. This repository or its author is not affiliated with BlueTwelve Studio Ltd. or any of their partners.</sub>

 B-12 is a discord bot written in C++ using the library [D++](https://github.com/brainboxdotcc/DPP).
 Features are added as I need them from my own server, for now I have no intention of pushing features and/or to purpose the bot for general use by other servers.